pascallando/victorpy/doc/content/templates/shortcodes.md

 ## Built-in shortcodes

-{% prog_name %} ships with a set of predefined shorcodes:
+{% prog_name %} ships with a set of predefined shortcodes:

 ### sectionpages